adityadhore98/spring-cloud-config-server./README.md

 # spring-cloud-config-server.
-this repository based on microservices
+this repository based on microservices.
+Author - Aditya Dhore